 To begin the 1st section of your application email, make a heading “MUSIC EXAMPLES“.

 - Paste in 5 clickable, streamable links to examples of your music.
 Use the Teaser Reel and the “What We’re Looking For” bulletpoints above to inform your choices.

 - If you don’t have 5 examples of the type requested, then create some demos specifically for this application to make up the number requested.
-As well as checking out our Teaser Reel and “What We’re Looking For” bullet points above, for more information you can also take a look at other previous Composer job ads on the Careers Page.
+Use our Teaser Reel and “What We’re Looking For” bullet points above to guide your creative choices.

 - Your examples must be tracks which you yourself have created.
 They must not be collaborations with others, or band tracks.